Intrusion/Fire Alarm Permits

 The City of Manhattan has an ordinance making it unlawful for any person to own, operate, manage or otherwise control any alarm system unless the city has issued an alarm permit to that person.
 This ordinance affects all alarm users.
 An alarm user is any person who owns, operates, manages or is otherwise in control of an alarm system or is in control of the building, structure, premises or facility upon which an alarm system is located.

-For an alarm permit, please download the application and return to Customer Service, City of Manhattan, 1101 Poyntz Avenue.
-You can also obtain an application form at the Fire Department by calling 785-587-4504, from Riley County Police Department at 785-537-2112 or from Customer Service at City Hall at 785-587-2481.
+For an alarm permit, please download the application and return, with payment to Customer Service, City of Manhattan, 1101 Poyntz Avenue.
+You can also obtain an application form from the Fire Department by calling 785-587-4504.

 Cost for the permit is $25.
 A permit is nontransferable; however, it is valid as long as the permit holder continuously operates the alarm system at the same location.
 Please read the City of Manhattan False Ordinance Summary before submitting your application.

 A false alarm is the activation of an alarm system resulting in a response by the Riley County Police Department or the Fire Department when a situation requiring a response does not, in fact, exist.
 A false alarm may be the result of, but not limited to, mechanical or electric failure, malfunction, improper installation, improper adjustment, accidental tripping, misoperation, misuse, defect or negligence of a person.
 Whenever the alarm coordinator determines that an alarm was a false alarm, the alarm coordinator will give notice to the alarm user of such determination.